 Welcome to the Caspar Creek Learning Community (CCLC).

-We were founded in Mendocino, California in the summer of 2000 as part of the Mattole Valley Charter School, located in Humboldt County.
-It has been exciting to see the realization of our vision to create a public education alternative for families on the Mendocino Coast.
+Caspar Creek Learning Community was founded in Mendocino, California in the summer of 2000 as part of Mattole Valley Charter School, our charter school partner until 2018, when we joined Pivot Charter School North Bay for the 2018-2019 and 2019-2020 school years.

+Since then, Caspar Creek has become an independent charter school authorized by Mendocino Unified School District.
+It has been exciting to see the realization of our vision to create and sustain a locally-affiliated public education alternative for families on the Mendocino Coast.